 Interview, whenever possible, in pairs.

-When developing the final interview agenda, provide the candidate the option to interact with other offices and people by sharing this list
+When developing the final interview agenda, provide the candidate the option to interact with other offices and people.
+For example, the list may include faculty from interdiscipinary programs, contacts across various campus affinity groups, etc. Share this list to the interviewee when building the schedule with their input.

 Roll out the red carpet, allow ample time to travel from one location to another and for meals and for bio-breaks.
 Have a plan to escort the candidate from location to location.